The Joint

 Statistical Data and

-Metadata Exchange (SDMX), JEDH applies
+Metadata Exchange (SDMX), which applies

 technological innovation to the context and content of

-common framework.
+information being exchanged through a common framework.
 Participating agencies also view the JEDH

 as a mechanism for enhancing the transparency, timeliness